awsdocs/amazon-ec2-user-guide/doc_source/using-instance-addressing.md

 If you require a persistent public IP address that can be associated to and from instances as you require, use an Elastic IP address instead\.

 If you use dynamic DNS to map an existing DNS name to a new instance's public IP address, it might take up to 24 hours for the IP address to propagate through the Internet\.
 As a result, new instances might not receive traffic while terminated instances continue to receive requests\.
 To solve this problem, use an Elastic IP address\.
 You can allocate your own Elastic IP address, and associate it with your instance\.
-For more information, see [Elastic IP Addresses](elastic-ip-addresses-eip.md)\.
+For more information, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.

 If you assign an Elastic IP address to an instance, it receives an IPv4 DNS hostname if DNS hostnames are enabled\.
 For more information, see [Using DNS with Your VPC](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-dns.html) in the *Amazon VPC User Guide*\.

 **Note**
-Instances that access other instances through their public NAT IP address are charged for regional or Internet data transfer, depending on whether the instances are in the same region\.
+Instances that access other instances through their public NAT IP address are charged for regional or Internet data transfer, depending on whether the instances are in the same Region\.

 ## Elastic IP Addresses \(IPv4\)<a name="ip-addressing-eips"></a>

 An Elastic IP address is a public IPv4 address that you can allocate to your account\.
 You can associate it to and from instances as you require, and it's allocated to your account until you choose to release it\.
-For more information about Elastic IP addresses and how to use them, see [Elastic IP Addresses](elastic-ip-addresses-eip.md)\.
+For more information about Elastic IP addresses and how to use them, see [Elastic IP addresses](elastic-ip-addresses-eip.md)\.

 We do not support Elastic IP addresses for IPv6\.